For professionals

 Team leaders at the Social Insurance Administration manage the teams' meetings and all statistics.

-Ensure that individuals who need the services of more than one service provider or who need to go between service providers enjoy a holistic approach to rehabilitation by promoting the necessary overview of the service.
+To ensure that individuals who need services from more than one service provider or need to move between service providers receive a holistic approach to their rehabilitation by promoting the necessary overview of the service.

-Ensure greater continuity in the rehabilitation and livelihood of people who need the services of more than one service provider, have to go between service providers or when the need for services is unclear.
+To ensure increased continuity in rehabilitation and maintenance for people who need services from more than one service provider, need to move between service providers, or when their service needs are unclear.

-Look specifically at waiting lists in resources and look for possible ways to reduce waiting lists in cooperation with service providers of the welfare system, highlight the need for the development of new resources and evaluate the success of existing ones.
+To specifically examine waiting times for resources and seek possible ways to reduce waiting lists in cooperation with the welfare system's service providers, highlight the need for developing new resources, and evaluate the success of existing ones.

 The Social Insurance Administration operates a service portal, among other things, for the purpose of ensuring the necessary overview of the treatment that individuals receive.

-The Social Insurance Administration must keep a register that states in an exhaustive manner what information about individuals is shared through the service portal.
+The Social Insurance Administration keeps a register that states in an exhaustive manner what information about individuals is shared through the service portal.

 Service providers are obliged to ensure access to the necessary data through the service portal, and representatives of coordination teams must have access to that information.